-Fibrex windows are made to a specific color that does not require any painting on top.
-This means that there is no maintenance needed for the appearance of the window frame.
+Fibrex windows are made of a specific color that does not require any painting on top.
+This means that no maintenance is needed for the appearance of the window frame.

-All-wood windows are known to be susceptible to rotting and termite infestation if not properly cared for.
+All-wood windows are susceptible to rotting and termite infestation if not properly cared for.
 Because these composite windows are warranted not to rot or decay, there is no worry for the exterior of the frame.

-If you’re looking for a window that resembles the look of wood, has the durability of wood, but does not require all the added maintenance, then the Renewal by Andersen window might be the right one for you.
+If you’re looking for a window that resembles the look of wood and has the durability of wood but does not require all the added maintenance, then the Renewal by Andersen window might be the right one for you.

 Consider how long you will be in your home, what window material types work best in your climate, and overall what you want your windows to look like when analyzing the material of a replacement window.